 - Bring healthy food options to potlucks to avoid eating foods rich with salt and sugar

 How can you stay on track during the holidays?
-Check out these tips to avoid overeating and maintain a healthy lifestyle during this holiday season.
+Check out these tips to avoid overeating during the holidays while maintaining a healthy lifestyle.

 Seek Out Healthy Holiday Foods

 As cold weather hits, many of us reach for comfort foods, but you shouldn’t neglect the many nutritious fruits and vegetables available during this time of year.
 Whole cranberries, butternut squash, multicolored cauliflower and warm spices like nutmeg and cinnamon offer tasty seasonal options that won’t wreak havoc on the waistline.

 Parties and events typically have appetizer tables.
 While it’s fine to visit the table and make a selection, avoid hanging out by the food.
 It’s too easy to eat mindlessly while socializing.
 Instead, try to draw conversation away from the appetizer table to avoid unnecessary eating.

 Eat a healthy snack about an hour before going to a big holiday meal.
 A cup of vegetable soup or an apple can provide fiber to help you feel satisfied and less likely to overeat.
 Starting the meal with a salad or broth-based soup can also help you feel satisfied without overindulging.

 Stay Hydrated to Avoid Overeating During the Holidays

 Proper hydration is essential for many vital body functions, but it can be easy to forget to drink enough during the hustle and bustle of the holiday season.
 Keep water with you, and drink frequently.